qualisys/qualisys_python_sdk/README.md

 python -m pip install git+https://github.com/qualisys/qualisys_python_sdk.git
 ```

-Or just clone the repo and copy the qtm folder into you project folder,
+Or just clone the repo and copy the qtm_rt folder into you project folder,

 Documentation
 -------------